-BAYONET EXERCISE.
-The Commander-in-Chief has directed that every regiment shall be instructed in the bayonet exercise, according to the system of the late Mr. Angelo.
+BAYONET EXERCISE.-The Commander-in-Chief has directed that every regiment shall be instructed in the bayonet exercise, according to the system of the late Mr. Angelo.

-THE REINFORCEMENTS FOR INDIA .- An order has been received at Chatham garrison for the depôts of the 83rd and 86th Regiments to furnish fifty non-commisioned officers and men to join their service companies in solvent will be discharged at the expiration of a period India.-The transport sailing ship Lord Raglan arrived at Bombay on the 27th of August with the left wing of the 33rd Regiment from Port Louis, whence she sailed on the 14th, making the passage in a little more than twelve days.
-The right wing had previously been brought up by the Peninsular and Oriental Company's steamer Pottinger, after a passage of more than fourteen days -In consequence of a telegraphic despatch received at Chatham from the War-oflice, a draught of the 83rd Regiment, numbering twenty non-commissioned officers and men, left the provisional battalion on Wednesday, and proceeded to Cork, where they will embark on board the Calcutta steamer for conveyance to India for the purpose of joining the service companies of that regiment in Bombay.
-COURT MARTIAL .-- A court martial has been held at Plymouth on board the Impregnable to try Mr. Cornelius Samuel Prime, assistant engineer of the third class, serving on board her Majesty's ship Orion, on a charge of refusing to perform certain work.
-He was found Guilty, and sentenced to be mulcted of all pay due to him from the 8rd of last July, and to be dismissed the service.
+THE REINFORCEMENTS FOR INDIA.-An order has been received at Chathain garrison for the depôts of the 83rd and 86th Regiments to furnish fifty non-commissioned officers and men to join their service companies in India .- The transport sailing ship Lord Raglan arrived at Bombay on the 27th of August with the left wing of the 33rd Regiment from Port Louis, whence she sailed on the 14th, making the passage in a little more than twelve days.
+The right wing had previously been brought up by the Peninsular and Oriental Company's steamer Pottinger, after a passage of more than fourteen days .- In consequence of a telegraphic despatch received at Chatham from the War-oflice, a draught of the 83rd Regiment, numbering twenty non-commissioned officers and men, left the provisional battalion on Wednesday, and proceeded to Cork, where they will embark on board the Calcutta steamer for conveyance to India for the purpose of joining the service companies of that regiment in Bombay.

+COURT MARTIAL.-A court martial has been held at Plymouth on board the Impregnable to try Mr. Cornelius Samuel Prime, assistant engineer of the third class, serving on board her Majesty's ship Orion, on a charge of refusing to perform certain work.
+He was found Guilty, and sentenced to be muleted of all pay due to him from the 3rd of last July, and to be dismissed the